muhammedattif/Drive/readme.md

 # Media Directory

-All media files saved in /media in the base directory
+All media files saved in /media in the base directory.